Best CBD for Arthritis

 • Convenience (both in taking and in ordering the CBD)

-Generally, we think the CBD product’s formulation is the most important part when considering CBD for arthritis; different added ingredients work differently for osteoarthritis and rheumatoid arthritis, and there are specific potency thresholds for topical CBD versus sublingual or orally administered CBD.
-However, safety is a close second since CBD is an unregulated market.
+Generally, we think a CBD product’s safety and formulation are the most important when considering CBD for arthritis — CBD is an unregulated market, different added ingredients work differently for osteoarthritis and rheumatoid arthritis, and there are specific potency thresholds for topical CBD versus sublingual or orally administered CBD.
 Cost is still important to us since CBD can get exorbitantly expensive (especially for older adults with less free income).
 The supplement’s convenience is a nice bonus — being able to quickly and effectively rub on a topical balm to relieve pain is going to win points over a CBD product that requires precise dosing and a long onset time.
 Other bonuses are friendly, fast customer service and speedy delivery times, but we still think your safety comes first.

 Formulation

 There are a few things to keep in mind when it comes to finding the best-formulated CBD product for your arthritis.
-Not only do we want to guarantee the company is sharing accurate information about their CBD, but there’s a host of other ingredients that are effective anti-inflammatory agents (important for rheumatoid arthritis) and build up your joints (important for osteoarthritis).
+Not only do we want to guarantee the company is sharing accurate information about its CBD, but there’s a host of other ingredients that are effective anti-inflammatory agents (important for rheumatoid arthritis) and repair cartilage (important for osteoarthritis).
 Things like omega-3 fatty acids, turmeric (curcumin), and coenzyme Q10 (CoQ10) can make a CBD product even more likely to relieve some of your worst arthritic symptoms.
 But not everyone wants to add herbs and other ingredients to their CBD, especially if they’re already taking supplements or medications for joint pain.

 We also consider things like the form of CBD used (full-spectrum is best, followed by broad-spectrum for those who don’t like or can’t have THC) and CBD potency.
 Products that contain more milligrams of CBD per dose have greater effects.
 We prefer high-potency products because they provide more CBD at a lower price, making them more suitable for serious conditions like arthritis.

 CBDistillery has the most potent CBD oil on our list, with 167mg of CBD per 1mL serving.
 That’s significantly higher than almost all of our other favorites, aside from Lazarus Naturals’ high-potency CBD oil.
 This was a tight race between CBDistillery and Lazarus Naturals.
-However, CBDistillery won in our minds because they have U.S. Hemp Authority certification, ensuring that the company uses the highest manufacturing standards while making this CBD.
+However, CBDistillery won in our minds because due to having U.S. Hemp Authority certification, ensuring that the company uses the highest manufacturing standards while making this CBD.

 Cost